jetbrains-academy/sigcse-2025-in-ide-tutorial/Part3-Collecting-Data/README.md

 Follow these steps for analyzing the collected data:

 1. **Download the Gathered Data**:
-    - TODO: Add details for this step later.
+    - Follow [website](https://workshop-server.labs.jb.gg/) for collecting data.
+    - Set **ResearchId** you defined in **TaskTracker** and download data from this research.

 2. **Convert Data to [ProgSnap2](https://dl.acm.org/doi/10.1145/3341525.3387373) Format**:
     - ProgSnap2 is a widely used format for storing and analyzing education-related programming data.
     - We’ve developed a converter to help automate this conversion.
-    - To initiate the data conversion process:
+    - To initiate the data conversion process run:
-        - TODO: Add details for this step later.
+       `./gradlew processing:execute -PexecArgs="path_to_the_directory_with_csv_fiels:destination_for_progsnap2_format" `

 3. **Perform a Basic Analysis**:
-    - After converting the data to ProgSnap2 format, we’ll conduct a simple analysis of the collected information.
-    - TODO: Add details for this step later.
+    - Follow [website](https://vis-server.labs.jb.gg) for processing analysis with collected data.
+    - Upload zip archive with collected data.
+    - Wait for loading your data and start making analysis.

 More details will be provided and demonstrated during the live session.